patrickkelso/practical-security/README.md

 Remembering a lot of good passwords is hard.
 To assist with remembering passwords a password safe is recommended.
 This is a secure place to store multiple passwords that is protected by one, easier to remember good password.
 Popular options include [Lastpass](https://lastpass.com/), [Enpass](https://www.enpass.io/), [Dashlane](https://www.dashlane.com/), [1Password](https://1password.com/) and [KeePass](https://keepassxc.org).
 A password safe is only as secure as the password protecting it and the quality of the code that it is programmed in.
 KeePass is an open source password safe which means that all the code has and can be reviewed by anyone, however it may not be as user friendly or updated as often as commercial applications.

-For additional security you could use one password manager for higher risk accounts like Internet banking, and a separate password manager for other sites.
+For additional security you could use one password manager for higher risk accounts like Internet banking, and a separate password manager for other sites, or one for work and one for personal.

 ### Step One
 Choose a password safe that you can work with, think about how you will be using it, what type of computer will it run on and what phone you have.
-[Here is a good article on choosing a password safe](http://www.tomsguide.com/us/best-password-managers,review-3785.html)
+[Here is a good article on choosing a password safe](http://www.tomsguide.com/us/best-password-managers,review-3785.html).
+Ideally everyone in your office/home will use the same software, and it should support sharing passwords so that you never need to write one down on a post it so someone can access a shared account.

 ### Step Two
 Choose a good, long password for the password safe.
 Do not try and pick random words yourself, you're terrible at it.
 (We all are).